On taming Moffatt-Kimura vortices of doom in the viscous case: Conclusion

 \section{Conclusion}

-The main goal of this note was to propose a viscous two-layer mechanism for avoiding a finite time singularity formation in Moffatt-Kimura scenario of two counter-rotating vortex rings approaching a tipping point at a non-trivial angle.
+The main goal of this note was to propose a viscous two-layer mechanism for avoiding a finite time singularity formation in Moffatt-Kimura scenario of two counter-rotating vortex rings colliding at a non-trivial angle.

 It is worth emphasizing that being in the viscous case is crucial for both layers.

-The first layer is built on having a lower bound on the radius of spatial analyticity stemming from local-in-time analytic smoothing of the NS system.
+The first layer is built on having a lower bound on the radius of spatial analyticity stemming from local-in-time analytic smoothing of the Navier-Stokes system.
 In the Euler case there is no smoothing and the only way to generate a local-in-time analytic solution is to start with the analytic initial data but even then the lower bound is inadequate (decreasing instead of increasing).
 The second layer hinges on a stipulation that the shear stress component of topologically intricate dynamics of the viscous reconnection -- especially at high Reynolds numbers (Figure 3) -- is capable of slowing down the local oscillations of the vorticity direction just enough to tip them over from being bounded in mean (a trivial bound) to having a log-composite decay in mean where the number of composites can be arbitrary large.
-This is in contrast with the inviscid case where -- due to the lack of the shear stress -- the vorticity direction in Moffatt-Kimura scenario is expected to exhibit a simple jump discontinuity and no decay of the local mean oscillations (saturating the trivial bound).
+This is in contrast with the inviscid case where -- due to the lack of the shear stress -- the vorticity direction in Moffatt-Kimura scenario is expected to exhibit a simple jump discontinuity at the apex (Figure 4) and no decay of the local mean oscillations saturating the trivial bound.

+As far as rigorous justification of the mechanism goes -- mathematical analysis based on the vorticity-velocity formulation of the Navier-Stokes system (rather than the reduced ODE model) taking into account only the bare-bones geometry identifying the scenario -- what remains to be shown is that the viscous mechanics will indeed yield a log-composite bound on the rate of decay of the bounded mean oscillations of the vorticity direction field.
+This is challenging but worth pursuing since the mechanism could potentially be adopted to other physically plausible scenarios for finite time singularity formulation based on amplifying the vorticity magnitude via the process of vortex stretching.
+This last piece of the puzzle is a focus of current research.

+One last comment is to note that if this mechanism was realized in a particular flow, it might be impossible to detect in a computational simulation.
+Namely, recall that the condition for the crossover into the sub-critical regime is that a lower bound on the radius of spatial analyticity $\rho_s$ (\ref{rho}) dominates an upper bound on the scale of sparseness $r_s$ (\ref{r})) near the potential singular time which unravels to